Choice of training label matters: how to best use deep learning for quantitative MRI parameter estimation: Introduction

 From an information theoretic standpoint, the comparison between supervised and self-supervised performance raises an obvious unanswered question.
 How can it be that supervised methods, which provide strictly more information during training than their self-supervised counterparts, produce more biased parameter estimates?

 In this work we answer this question by showing that this apparent limitation of supervised approaches stems purely from the selection of groundtruth training labels.
-By training on labels which are deliberately not groundtruth, we show that the low-bias parameter estimation previously associated with self-supervised methods can be replicated – and improved on – within a supervised learning framework.
+By using \textit{intentionally-non-groundtruth training labels}, pre-computed via independent maximum likelihood estimation, we show that the low-bias parameter estimation previously associated with self-supervised methods can be replicated – and improved on – within a supervised learning framework.

 This approach sets the stage for a single, unifying, deep learning parameter estimation framework, based on supervised learning, where trade-offs between bias and variance can be made, on an application-specific basis, by careful adjustment of training label.